HACC Foundation logo

 2. What is the purpose of the PNC Foundation grant?

-The PNC Foundation grant was originally designated to support diversity, inclusion and belonging in HACC’s Municipal Police Academy and Emergency Medical Technician (EMT) Program
+The PNC Foundation grant was originally designated to support efforts to increase enrollment in HACC’s Municipal Police Academy and Emergency Medical Technician (EMT) Program

-In 2023, the grant was expanded to support diversity, inclusion and belonging in these additional HACC programs:
+In 2023, the grant was expanded to support these additional HACC programs:

-The grant will focus this three-year project on recruitment and training of 36 students from historically underrepresented groups.
+The grant will focus this three-year project on recruitment and training of 36 students from historically excluded groups.

 3. How will students benefit from this grant?
 Through this program, the HACC Foundation will award full-ride scholarships to qualifying students to cover all the tuition and educational costs associated with these programs.

 4. How will students be chosen to receive full-ride scholarships funded by the grant?
-Consulting with HACC’s Office of Inclusion, Diversity and Belonging, the HACC Foundation and HACC’s Office of Academic Affairs and Workforce Development will create an inclusive process to recruit and encourage applications from eligible individuals in the greater Harrisburg area and elsewhere in the region
+Consulting with HACC’s Office of Campus Life, Engagement and Retention, the HACC Foundation and HACC’s Office of Academic Affairs and Workforce Development will create a customized process to recruit and encourage applications from eligible individuals in the greater Harrisburg area and elsewhere in the region.

 5. How will the PNC grant funds be administered?
 The funds will be administered by the HACC Foundation.